To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Introduction

 \section{Introduction}

 \begin{quote}{\it \IEEEPARstart{``I}{}work in pharma and I'm not getting it either.
 I know how to read journal articles and clinical trial data.
 The risk versus potential reward isn't worth it, especially with the unknowns of an RNA vaccine.
-But I'm still called a conspiracy theorist." } \end{quote} \begin{quote}{\it "As the virus gets worse, people get more nonchalant about it.
+But I'm still called a conspiracy theorist." } \end{quote} \begin{quote}{\it``As the virus gets worse, people get more nonchalant about it.
 It makes no sense.
 We have vaccines.
 There’s a light at the end of the tunnel.
 Be safe for another few months and we’ll be out of this.
 We can all be heroes just by being careful.
-Saving lives has never been easier!"} \end{quote} The first message arguably expresses an anti-vaccination (anti-vax) stance, whereas the second message, a pro-vaccination (pro-vax) stance.
-One may think two people with opposing opinions sent out these tweets.
-In fact, they were posted by the same user, and it is not an isolated occurrence.
-There are numerous examples of a user tweeting pro- and anti-vax messages in the Twitter study \cite{Zaidi2023}.
-This study used OpenAI's GPT based stance detection tool to classify $75$~million COVID-19 vaccine related English tweets, from Mar 2020-Mar 2021, into anti-vax, pro-vax, or neutral stances \cite{Zaidi2023}.
-It was found that a majority, close to 2/3rd, of Twitter users posting anti-vax content also tweeted in favour of vaccination \cite{Zaidi2023}.
-These {\it dual-stance} users are sizable and prolific.
-Dual-stance users constitute 22\% of the unique users in our dataset, but contributed a majority of tweets in the study, 66\% and 85\% of the total pro-vax and anti-vax tweets, to be precise.
+Saving lives has never been easier!"} \end{quote} The first message arguably expresses an anti-vaccination (anti-vax) stance, whereas the second message conveys a pro-vaccination (pro-vax) stance.
+The above two messages were actually tweets sent by the same user on Twitter (now X), and our work~\cite{Zaidi2023} indicates such users, who tweeted both pro- and anti-vax messages, are far from isolated occurrences.